 UV activity is most prominent on the reverse of the one pound note.

-The Queen Medb Pound note was the second denomination of the new Series B banknotes to enter circulation.
+The Queen Medb One Pound note was the second denomination of the new Series B banknotes to enter circulation.
 The note circulated for 13 years.
 The £1 note was withdrawn from circulation in June 1990, and replaced by a £1 coin, issued on 20 June 1990.

 E136, Type 16.
 Signatures: C. H. Murray, M. O Murchú.
 6 Dates, 4 replacements BBB, 1 base letter.
 10.06.77-29.11.77.